google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/sending-messages-with-web-push-libraries.md

 We've gone over the major implementation steps.

-1. Create an API to send subscriptions from our web page to our backend so it can save them in a database.
+1. Create an API to send subscriptions from our web page to our back-end so it can save them to a database.
-1. Created an API to trigger sending push messages (in this case an API called from the pretend admin panel).
+1. Create an API to trigger the sending of push messages (in this case an API called from the pretend admin panel).
-1. Looked at an example of how to get all the subscriptions from our backend and send a message to each one with one of the [web-push libraries](https://github.com/web-push-libs/).
+1. Retrieve all the subscriptions from our backend and send a message to each subscription with one of the [web-push libraries](https://github.com/web-push-libs/).

-Regardless of your backend (Node, PHP, Python, ....) the steps for implementing push are going to be the same.
+Regardless of your backend (Node, PHP, Python, ...) the steps for implementing push are going to be the same.

-Next up, what exactly are these Web Push libraries doing for us?
+Next up, what exactly are these web-push libraries doing for us?